UBS hit by warning on Swiss franc and negative rates

 "The increased value of the Swiss franc relative to other currencies, especially the U.S. dollar and the euro, and negative interest rates in the euro zone and Switzerland will put pressure on our profitability and, if they persist, on some of our targeted performance levels," it said.

-The bank said net profit for the fourth quarter of 2014 was 963 million Swiss francs ($1.04 billion), exceeding the 937 million francs analysts had forecast.
+The bank said net profit for the fourth quarter of 2014 was 963 million Swiss francs (1 billion pounds), exceeding the 937 million francs analysts had forecast.

 The profits led to what several analysts identified as a rare bright spot -- a 0.75 franc per share dividend in two separate payouts, three times more than the 2013 payout of 0.25 francs a share.